Sinacs/Joplin.Plugin.ReMoods.Theme/.github/ISSUE_TEMPLATE/bug_report.md

 The bug report should be related to one of the below:

 - Report a feature that doesn't work as expected.
 (Please describe with more details)
 - Report a visual problem.
-(This can simplify the description but please supply a screenshot(s)) -->
+(You can simplify the description but please supply a screenshot(s)) -->

 ## Environment: